gatapia/picnet_pbi_cli/readme.md

-# TODO
-- The Layout json file (and perhaps other) have embedded json strings, find a better way of supporting this

 # PicNet Power BI Command Line Tools

-This is a set of tools to make working collaboratively on Power BI projects simpler.
+This is a set of command line tools to make working collaboratively on Power BI projects simpler.

 ## Warning
 - Backup your pbix files regularly.
 All commands below are destructive and any crashes could result in corrupt pbix files.